Exodus does not connect with my Trezor

 There are a few things you'll want to check if Exodus is not detecting your hardware wallet, other than it being properly plugged in with a working cable!

 - Is Exodus searching for your hardware wallet?
 Make sure Exodus is able to detect your hardware wallet.
-Go to Settings > Hardware Wallets and toggle on Detect Trezor
+Go to Settings > Devices and toggle on Detect Trezor

 - Do you have Trezor Bridge installed?
 Trezor Bridge enables communication between your Trezor and Exodus and allows them to be friends.
-If you need to install Trezor Bridge, open Exodus and go to Settings > Hardware Wallets and click Install Trezor Bridge
+If you need to install Trezor Bridge, open Exodus and go to Settings > Devices and where it says Install Trezor Bridge click Install Now

 Note: To install Trezor Bridge, you must do so from a Chromium based browser such as Firefox, Chrome, or Brave Browser.
 Downloading Trezor bridge is not possible from Safari.